TOP

 Contributors and Detractors

-• For the quarter ended March 31, 2024, the Asia Innovators Fund returned 7.2%, (Investor Class) and 7.18% (Institutional Class) while its benchmark, the MSCI All Country Asia ex Japan Index, returned 2.44% over the same period.
+• For the quarter ended June 30, 2024, the Matthews Asia Innovators Fund returned 7.14%, (Investor Class) and 7.20% (Institutional Class) while its benchmark, the MSCI All Country Asia ex Japan Index, returned 7.30% over the same period.

-• The top three contributors to relative performance, on a sector basis, were information technology (IT) and consumer discretionary due to stock selection, and materials due to an underweight allocation.
-The top three detractors to relative performance were communication services due to stock selection, utilities due to an underweight allocation and industrials due to stock selection.
+• On a country basis, the top three contributors to relative performance were Singapore and South Korea due to stock selection and Thailand due to zero allocation.
+The top three detractors were India due to stock selection, China/Hong Kong due to an underweight allocation and Netherlands due to an off-benchmark allocation.

 Outlook